Cross-country skiing at the 1994 Winter Olympics – Men's 4 × 10 kilometre relay: Race

 Norway's strategy was to pull away with Thomas Alsgaard in the third heat.
 However, he was not able to, and ended instead dragging Jari Räsänen of Finland and Giorgio Vanzetta of Italy.
 After six kilometers, Alsgaard attempted to pull away, but the pair behind him would not let him.
 This caused Alsgaard to stiffen, and he had difficulties following Vanzetta and Räsänen through the rest of the race.
 Behind the first three teams, Gennadiy Lazutin of Russia was two minutes behind.

 The last lap started as a race between Silvio Fauner of Italy, Bjørn Dæhlie of Norway and Jari Isometsä of Finland.
 After a few kilometers, Dæhlie and Fauner were able to create a gap back to Isometsä, and the rest of the relay was a duel between the Norwegian and the Italian.
 For most of the race, Dæhlie was ahead.
 About two kilometers before the finish, both stopped, wanting the other to pull, and neither wanting to start the sprint.
 In the ascent towards the final straight stretch, Dæhlie lay right in the back of Fauner.
-180 m before the finish line, Dæhli switched tracks, but was not able to keep up with Fauner, who finished 0.4 seconds before Dæhlie.
+180 m before the finish line, Dæhlie switched tracks, but was not able to keep up with Fauner, who finished 0.4 seconds before Dæhlie.
 Finland finished third, 1 minutes and 0.6 seconds behind Italy.
 Germany and Russia had a fight for the fourth place, with Johann Mühlegg of Germany finishing three seconds ahead of Mikhail Botvinov of Russia.